- RMAT FAQ

 When you are looking at the Results of your assessment, have a look at the Baseline Compliance Table.
 This table links regulatory requirements with the RMAT questions and indicates whether compliance is demonstrated for each requirement.
 This table has traffic light reporting; green indicates compliance and red indicates non-compliance.

-Public offices can use the RMAT frequently throughout the year.
-The assessment shouldn’t just be a one-time or annual activity.
+Public offices should use the RMAT regularly, the assessment shouldn’t just be a one-time or annual activity.
+SARA is not mandating how many times a year you should use the RMAT.

 The RMAT uses a 5 level maturity scale to determine the level of compliance with a requirement.
 You will need to select the maturity level that reflects your organisation’s current situation.